Tundra Space

 Educational intervention

-A structured discharge education program supported with a home-care booklet and scheduled telephone follow-up at postoperative days 3, 7, 10, and 30.
+A structured discharge education program is supported by video-based training and scheduled follow-up phone calls on days 3, 7, 10, and 30 post-operatively.

 OTHER